afonsofrancof/AurrasRust/README.md

-# Audio processing server and client make with rust
+# Audio processing server and client made with rust